 Cloud fractions of 60% to 90% as observed at Eureka (Shupe, 2011) and for the Arctic region (Zygmuntowska et al., 2012; Mioche et al., 2015) suggest that the ACSE finding of a total cloud fraction of 74% in August is well within the range of values one would expect for the Arctic region.
-However, it should be noted that spaceborne data sets provide better spatial coverage than ground-based measurements during ACSE, and thus, are more representative of average conditions.
-When comparing the
+However, it should be noted that spaceborne data sets provide better spatial coverage than ground-based measurements during ACSE and thus are more representative of average conditions.
+When comparing the fraction of mixedphase clouds observed during ACSE to the multi-year (2007 to 2010) CALIPSO/CloudSat data set analysed by Mioche et al. (2015), it is apparent that the ground-based ACSE observations during July with a mixed-phase cloud fraction of 51 % are in general agreement with the data from spaceborne instruments.
+However, ACSE observations of 33 % during August and 80 % during September show significantly lower and higher, respectively, fractions of mixed-phase clouds than the satellite record.
+This is probably the result of natural variability combined with the effect of comparing local measurements during ACSE to area-averaged results from satellite.
+Considering the fraction of mixed-phase clouds at Utqiagvik, Eureka, and SHEBA (Shupe, 2011), ACSE findings are in line with SHEBA values of around 50% during July and around 85 % during September.
+However, the ACSE mixed-phase cloud fraction of 33 % during August is much lower than the SHEBA observation of around 80% (see Fig. 2 in Shupe, 2011).
+The lower August mixed-phase cloud fraction during ACSE does, however, resemble the findings for Utqiagvik and Eureka (Shupe, 2011).

-- 390 fraction of mixed-phase clouds observed during ACSE to the multi-year (2007 to 2010) CALIPSO/CloudSat data set analysed by Mioche et al. (2015) it is apparent that the ground-based ACSE observations during July with a mixed-phase cloud fraction of 51% are in general agreement with the data from spaceborne instruments.
-However, ACSE observations of 33% during August and 80% during September show significantly lower and higher, respectively, fractions of mixed-phase clouds than the satellite record.
-This is probably the result of natural variability combined with the effect of comparing local measurements - 395 during ACSE to area averaged results from satellite.
-Considering the fraction of mixed-phase clouds at Barrow, Eureka and SHEBA (Shupe, 2011), ACSE findings are in line with SHEBA values of around 50% during July and around 85% during September.
-However, the ACSE mixed-phase cloud fraction of 33% during August is much lower than the SHEBA observation of around 80% (see Figure 2 in Shupe (2011)).
-The lower August mixed-phase cloud fraction during ACSE does, however, resemble the findings for Barrow and Eureka (Shupe, 2011). - 400 Figure 14 compares the connection between the fraction of ice-containing clouds and cloud-top temperature for clouds observed during ACSE with those reported by Zhang et al. (2010) and Bühl et al. (2013).
+Figure 14 compares the connection between the fraction of ice-containing clouds and cloud-top temperature for clouds observed during ACSE with those reported by Zhang et al. (2010) and Bühl et al. (2013).
 These previous studies combine measurements with cloud radar and aerosol lidar from space and ground, respectively.
 As in this study, they analyse clouds on a profile-by-profile basis.
 However, Zhang et al. (2010) and Bühl et al. (2013) focused on mixed-phase clouds at mid-latitudes.
-While they find that about 50% of all clouds are mixed-phase at a temperature of about -10°C, the ACSE observations reveal - 405 that in the Arctic a mixed-phase cloud fraction of 50% is reached already at -2°C. Because Arctic clouds often occur in the form of multi-layered clouds (Liu et al., 2012b), it is most likely that ice-crystal seeding from upper-level clouds into lower-level clouds leads to the high mixed-phase cloud fraction at relatively high temperatures (Vassel et al., 2019).
+While they find that about 50 % of all clouds are mixed phase at a temperature of about -10 °C, the ACSE observations reveal that in the Arctic a mixed-phase cloud fraction of 50 % is already reached at -2 °C. Because Arctic clouds often occur in the form of multi-layered clouds (Liu et al., 2012b), it is most likely that ice-crystal seeding from upper-level clouds into lower-level clouds leads to the high mixed-phase cloud fraction at relatively high temperatures (Vassel et al., 2019).
 In addition, the statistics are influenced by clouds that extend through the inversion and into warmer air above during warm-air events.
 Figure 14 also shows that the clouds with the warmest cloud-top temperature are also precipitating.
-Previous studies suggest - 410 that almost all non-cirrus clouds with cloud top temperatures below -20°C are mixed-phase at mid-latitudes.
-In the Arctic, this is the case already for warmer cloud-top temperatures of -12°C.; though ice-containing cloud fractions for non-precipitating clouds with top temperatures below -18°C to -25°C were found to be lower than at mid-latitudes for ACSE observations during autumn. - Figure 15 puts the ACSE observations of LWP and IWP for clouds during summer and autumn into the context of the earlier observations of SHEBA and ASCOS.
-ACSE LWP frequency distributions - though different for summer and autumn - do not resemble the previous observations, having a wider distribution with less well defined peak.
-The ACSE observations of IWP closely follow the ASCOS frequency distribution, although with larger values in the tail.
-There was quite a substantial part of the ASCOS ice drift during which mixed-phase stratocumulus clouds dominated, that may bias ASCOS LWP statistics high.
-In addition, air mass transit time is known to be an important factor in boundary layer structure and hence cloud properties. - 420 The fact that SHEBA and ASCOS have been further away from open water than ACSE means that air mass transit time is a factor controlling the cloud properties observed.
+Previous studies suggest that almost all noncirrus clouds with cloud-top temperatures below -20 °C are mixed phase at mid-latitudes.
+In the Arctic, this is already the case for warmer cloud-top temperatures of -12 °C, though ice-containing cloud fractions for non-precipitating clouds with top temperatures below -18 to -25 °C were found to